 - Janice Asuncion (Mech Eng).
-Long Term Dynamics of Freight Transportation and Production Driven by Fuel and Emission Constraints (PhD, completed Apr 2014 , supervision team: Susan Krumdieck, Rua Murray, Shannon Page - Lincoln)
+Long Term Dynamics of Freight Transportation and Production Driven by Fuel and Emission Constraints (PhD, completed 2014, supervisors: Susan Krumdieck, Rua Murray, Shannon Page - Lincoln)

 - Kenneth Churcher.
 Large-scale networks of nonlinear oscillators: parameter gradients, spatio-temporal decoherence and chaos.
-(UC Summer Scholar 2011-2012, now a game developer).
-(Supervision team: Tim David, Rua Murray)
+(UC Summer Scholar 2011-2012, now a game developer, supervisors: Tim David, Rua Murray)

 - Sophia Di.
 Escape rates and metastability in open dynamical systems.
-(Math hons, 2013, now at MetService)
+(Math hons, 2013)

 - Andreas Kempe.
 Simple models of contagion in complex banking networks.
-(Math hons 2013, now studying Masters of Actuarial Science, Cass Business School, London)
+(Math hons 2013, then Masters of Actuarial Science, Cass Business School, London)

 - Mohd Hafiz Mohd.
-Detailed analysis of biologically relevant reaction diffusion systems (Math PhD May 2013 onwards, supervision team: Rua Murray, Mike Plank, Will Godsoe)
+Detailed analysis of biologically relevant reaction diffusion systems (PhD completed 2016, supervisors: Rua Murray, Mike Plank, Will Godsoe, now at USM Malaysia)

 - Julie Mugford.
 Coupled cell dynamics.
 (Math hons, 2013, supervisors: Rua Murray, Tim David, Mike Plank)

 - Jimmy Shek (BlueFern HPC).
-Homogenised models of smooth muscle and endothelial cells (Masters in Bioengineering, 2012-2013, supervision team: Tim David, Rua Murray)
+Homogenised models of smooth muscle and endothelial cells (Masters in Bioengineering, 2012-2013, supervisors: Tim David, Rua Murray)

 - Jacky Sung.
 Reconstructing Distributions from Option Prices.
-(MSc, May 2013, now analyst at ACC)
+(Math MSc, completed 2013, now analyst at ACC)

 - James Williams.
 L2 quantization of area preserving maps.
-(Math hons 2011, now Fullbright Scholar at Yale University).
+(Math hons 2011, Fullbright Scholar and PhD from Yale University).